mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 `https://www.seeedstudio.com/One-Wire-Temperature-Sensor-p-1235.html`

 Each temperature sensor has a unique address to identify it.
-Use the code in the "Address Discovery of OneWire Temperature Sensor" section to find the address of your sensor.
+Use the code in the "**Address Discovery of OneWire Temperature Sensor**" section to find the address of your sensor.
 Be sure to keep this number on hand when you get to compiling the code for temperature logging.

 ## Setting up the Arduino Desktop IDE Software